VennDev/Vapm/README.md

 # Vapm
-- A library Async for PHP
+- A library Async & Promise for PHP
 - The method is based on Fibers, requires you to have php version from >= 8.1

 # Async Await